CaptainRich/Employee-Tracker/README.md

 * The NPM package console.table.

 ## Employee Tracker Logic
-As the application starts (from the command line) a connection to a MySQL database is setup.
+As the application starts (from the command line with 'node index') a connection to a MySQL database is setup.
 This connection is used in all subsequent access to the 'staff_db' database.

 The application then presents the user with a menu of possible actions (as discussed in 'acceptance criteria #1' above).
 This menu is redisplayed after each action selected by the user.
 Each action invokes its own function to perform its task, sometimes requesting additional information from the user.